MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ## Step 3: Register with notification platform

 Then, you must register with the notification platform.
-There are different steps depending on whether you are using MSIX/sparse packages or classic Win32.
+There are different steps depending on whether you are using MSIX/sparse packages or classic desktop.
 If you support both, you must do both steps (however, no need to fork your code, our library handles that for you!).

 #### [MSIX/sparse packages](#tab/msix-sparse)